lrgr/munk/experiments/sl-prediction/README.md

 We provide configuration files in `configs/` that correspond to experiments and results reported in [1].

 *  `collins-roguev-rf.yml`, `collins-roguev-svm.yml`  - SL prediction using GI/SL data from Collins et.
 Al [2] and Roguev et.
-Al [3] for _S.c_ and _S.p_, respectively; using random forests and SVMs, respectively.
+Al [3] for _S.c_ and _S.p_,  using random forests and SVMs, respectively.
-*  `biogrid.v3.4.157-rf.yml`, `biogrid.v3.4.157-svm.yml`-SL prediction using GI/SL data from BioGRID release v3.4.157 for _S.c_ and _S.p_, respectively; using random forests and SVMs, respectively.
-Non SLs are sampled from cartesian product of nodes obtained from PPI networks.
+*  `biogrid.v3.4.157-rf.yml`, `biogrid.v3.4.157-svm.yml`-SL prediction using GI/SL data from BioGRID release v3.4.157 for _S.c_ and _S.p_, using random forests and SVMs, respectively.
+Non-SLs are sampled from pairs nodes, obtained from PPI networks, that do not have SLs.
 * `toy-rf.yml`, `toy-svm.yml`-SL prediction using synthetic data using random forests and SVMs, respectively.
 Note that inconclusive GIs are excluded
 * `tiny.yml`- SL prediction using synthetic data using random forests with a single tree.
-Because the experiments in this directory can be time consuming, we include a configuration file to configure a run that executes quickly; this configuration can be used for sanity checking (and is used for continuous integration).
+Because the experiments in this directory can be time consuming, we include a configuration file to configure a run that executes quickly; this configuration can be used for sanity checking.

 ## Configuration